 When you think of the word “locker,” you might imagine the rows of lockers in your high school or at your local gym.
 In the storage world, storage locker units range in size and can be much larger than what you would find at a gym or school.

-Storage units are essentially a larger version of storage lockers.
+Storage units are essentially a larger version of lockers for storage.
 They are dedicated spaces where individuals or businesses can store their belongings.
 At Price Self Storage, our storage units range in size from small to large.

 Most storage units include roll-up doors for more effortless loading and unloading.
 Depending on the type of unit you rent, they may offer drive-up access, first-floor access, or second-floor access.
 For second-floor units, you’ll need to take the stairs or an elevator to reach your unit.